JeremyMColegrove/huefy/README.md

 # 🌟 Huefy

-Smooth color transitions with customizable curves and support for mixing multiple color formats like HEX, RGB, RGBA, HSL, HSV, HWB, CMYK, and color keywords.
+Smooth color interpolation with customizable curves and support for mixing multiple color formats like HEX, RGB, RGBA, HSL, HSV, HWB, CMYK, and color keywords.

+Given two colors c1 and c2, I want to find the color x percent of the way between them.
+That is, `(c1, c2, percentage)=>c3`

 ### Key Features:
 - **Smooth Interpolation:** Seamlessly transition between colors using customizable curve functions.